bgsulz/bgsulz.github.io/docs/_posts/projects/2025-11-30-trace-machine.markdown

 - Each image has a poll to monitor human consensus.
 You can mark an image as human-generated, AI-edited, or AI-generated if you are reasonably confident of its origin.
     - Similar to C2PA metadata, Trace Machine sums votes from all previously analyzed images that are very visually similar (so an image and a screenshot of that image don't have two disconnected polls.)
     - *Human consensus should be almost entirely disregarded for very high-importance images -- anything for which bad actors have a strong incentive to stuff the ballot box.
 Research these images independently.*

+More features (and a browser extension enabling easy in-place analysis) to come.